Corn Recipes

-Some of the best corn recipes consist of fried corn, stews, soups, casseroles and even a roasted corn recipe.
+Learn how to make easy corn recipes such as fried corn, stews, soups, casseroles and even a roasted corn recipe.
 Corn dishes are probably the all time favorite vegetable accompaniment for dinner for most people.
 If you are learning how to cook vegetables it is good to know that corn adds fiber and color to the diet and is very delicious served on the cob.

 The best time to buy corn is in its growing season from May to September.
 This brings back great memories of my childhood.
-Dad always raised a large garden, and of course, we anxiously awaited the first ears for corn recipes.
-Our favorite way is when Mom would get a large pot of water boiling.
+Dad always raised a large garden, and of course, we anxiously awaited the first ears of corn.
+Mom learned how to make easy corn recipes by putting ears of corn in a large pot of boiling water; this was our favorite.
 We would pick the corn, take off the husk and Mom would drop them in the boiling water.
 It only took a few minutes and it was ready and hot.
 We would spread the ears with fresh butter, sprinkle with salt and pepper and eat with our hands.
 How delicious!

-When buying fresh corn for your corn recipes, look for medium size ears of corn with bright plump milky kernels just firm enough to offer slight resistance to pressure.
+When learning how to make your easy corn recipes, look for medium size ears of corn with bright plump milky kernels just firm enough to offer slight resistance to pressure.
 Tiny kernels are a sign of immaturity and very large dark yellow kernels are a sign of toughness from being too old.
 Use the fresh corn as soon as possible.
 If you are not using it immediately, store immediately in the refrigerator with the husk on.

 Corn is conveniently available in every supermarket the year round.
 It can be purchased frozen in packages alone and quite often with other vegetables like Lima beans or green beans.
 Whole kernel corn and creamed style corn is available in cans; also you will find corn canned with other vegetables.
 In jars, in the condiment section of the supermarket you will find pickled corn, jars of baby corn and corn relish.
 Try other corn dishes or grilled corn.